bwarren2/django-basic-blog/README.md

 Run `python manage.py migrate` to create the blog models.

+Add the settings vars for RSS fields: BLOG_TITLE and BLOG_DESCRIPTION.

 Start the development server and visit http://127.0.0.1:8000/admin/ to create a poll (you'll need the Admin app enabled).